DiceNameIsMy/HexOceanTask/README.md

 ## Overview

 Hi!
 Requirements for this project are located at docs/requirements.md.
 I've used my own public template for building [DRF API](https://github.com/DiceNameIsMy/proper-DRF-startup); It includes Swagger documentation generator and celery(removed from this project).
 For dependency management system I use Pipenv because of its scripting capabilities.
-For authentication method JWT tokens are used.
+For authentication JWT tokens are used.

 ### I'd like to mention: